Otto Basler

 Otto Basler (8 May 1892 in Kitzingen, Bavaria – 28 May 1975 in Freiburg im Breisgau) was a German philologist.

 Basler studied German, Romance studies, English and history at the University of Freiburg.
 In World War I, he was a reserve officer.
 After his graduation, he was a librarian at the University of Freiburg until 1936, when he became the librarian at the German army library from 1936 to 1945 in Berlin.
-In 1943, he started teaching at the University of Munich, first with a training order for German philology and folklore, and in 1947, he became a professor at the university.
-From 1952 to his retirement, he taught at Freiburg University.
+In 1943, he started teaching at the Ludwig-Maximilians-Universität München, first with a training order for German philology and folklore, and in 1947, he became a professor at the university.
+From 1952 to his retirement, he taught at the University of Freiburg.
 He left Freiburg im Breisgau, where he taught since 1952 as a fee professor to 1959.
 Basler was involved in the German orthography reform of 1944.
 After the end of the World War II, he published his proposals for a spelling reform in his Leibniz publishing house.